The Best Choice for UL924 RIB® Relays

 Functional Devices knows that versatility is a big benefit when it comes to products for the engineering, installation and maintenance fields alike.
 For the engineers writing the specs, having one go-to product for a vast array of applications is a must.
-For the installer, having the flexibility to change the wiring for a system on the fly is key.
+As an installer, having the flexibility to change the wiring for a system on the fly is key.
 For the maintenance men, adjustments to installations is necessary.
-Let’s take a look at one of our UL924 Emergency Lighting Relays, model ESRN, designed with flexibility in mind.
+Let’s take a look at one of our UL924 RIB® Relays, model ESRN, designed with flexibility in mind.

 - Firstly, the ESRN accepts any voltage between 120V and 277V.
 What if your normal utility power is 277V but your emergency generator power is 120V?
 That’s fine, both the normal and emergency power inputs to the ESRN accept 120-277V independently of the other.
 That’s just the beginning…